Tr – Azam Ali, an Ahmadi Moslem – Ch 19 – Son’s Education

 Learning Environment

-I agreed to the proposal to live on milk and milk products for one week and eat no other food or fruit, continue my aggressive participation in sports and not lose any weight.
-If I won, they were to (a) pay the milk-vendor the entire bill for the milk and milk-products I consumed that week and (b) pay me five rupees.
+I agreed with the proposal to live on milk and milk products for one week and eat no other food or fruit, continue my aggressive participation in sports and not lose any weight.
+If I won, they were to (a) pay the milk vendor the entire bill for the milk and milk products I consumed that week and (b) pay me five rupees.
 If I lost, I had to pay for all that milk and pay them five rupees – which at that time for us T I College students was a big deal.

 I did not have an iota of doubt in my mind in accepting the challenge because Father had raised us with milk as one constant, non-excusable and indispensable part of our daily food.
 He was following what the Holy Qor-aan had said.

 And most certainly you have a lesson for you in the cattle.
-We provide you as drink what comes out of their bellies And for you in that are lots of benefits And from that you eat – 023:022
+We provide you as drink what comes out of their bellies And for you there are lots of benefit in it from that you eat.
+023:022

-Some scientists may have different opinions on the consuming of cow or buffalo milk by humans, but I am talking of my father’s actions and beliefs in the early twentieth century.
+Some scientists may have different opinions on the consumptionn of cow or buffalo milk by humans, but I am talking of my father’s actions and beliefs in the early twentieth century.

 The Final Step